callumacrae/macr.ae/articles/introducing-deity.md

 The final argument is a function, your testing function, which will be called a number of times with different generated data each time.
 You can then run your tests on this data.

+Deity is extensible via plugins, and it is easy to write your own plugins: they are just ES6 generators.

 ## An example